The concept of social proof demonstrates that consumers are influenced by other people more than they realize or are willing to admit.

 So apart from providing social proof for customers looking to make a purchase decision, reviews also provide social proof for how people perceive and what they should say about a given product or service.

-How to Use Social Proof in Online Reviews
+How Brands Can Harness Social Proof in Reviews

 Marketers are learning to leverage online reviews to provide compelling social proof and foster shopper confidence.
 Here are some of the ways you can leverage reviews of your business.